Learn About Cough

 Although occasional cough is normal, persistent cough is not normal and it should always be brought to your physician’s attention.
 Cough associated with other symptoms such as runny nose, acid reflux, shortness of breath, chest pain, increased mucus production, colored or bloody mucus is most likely an indicator on an ongoing disease and needs medical attention.

-Many patients with smoker lungs (Chronic Obstructive Pulmonary Disease or COPD), asthma, seasonal allergies, acid reflux disease (Gastro esophageal Reflux Disease or GERD), lung cancer and chronic infections such as tuberculosis have chronic cough.
+People who have a history or smoking, chronic lung diseases such as COPD, asthma, seasonal allergies, acid reflux disease (Gastro esophageal Reflux Disease or GERD), lung cancer, and chronic infections such as tuberculosis, have chronic cough.